Images | Particulars | More about | Background and history

 But of course, No 2 was not perfect in the long run.
 A few performance properties began to irritate.
 The flat foredeck had a tendency to dive in steep seas and green water splashed against the front edge of the deck box, soaking the paddler.
 Rolling the kayak seemed impossible with my severely limited rolling skills at the time.
 A wish list formed during the summers long distance touring, and the fall I designed version 3.
 The old No 2 was published as a free plan in "Kanotboken" (the Canoe Book), published in 1997.

 The new Kavat Expedition got a whale deck, an elliptic cockpit rim and a lower aft deck – and I was happy to note that the higher deck did not affect windage to any noticeable degree.
-But volume was much increased, as was room for feet and knees – and above all: Kavat Expedition surfed beautifully, was dry in head winds and rolled fairly well.
+But volume was much increased, as was room for feet and knees – and above all: Kavat Expedition surfed beautifully, was dry in head winds and could be rolled (though not easily).

 So I was satisfied.
-My Kavat was fast and stable, highly maneuvable and tracked well, easy to roll and comfortable.
+My Kavat was fast and stable, highly maneuvable and tracked well, rollable (sort of ;-) and comfortable.
 As good with a heavy load in open sea, as empty for a short workout or in streaming water.

 The name, Kavat, has been questioned.
-Sounds like a chest of drawers from IKEA, I have been told (Kavat is an old obsolete word, meaning something like plucky or lively).
+Sounds like a chest of drawers from IKEA, I have been told (Kavat is an old obsolete word used about someone, mostly a child, who behaves more confidently than one would imagine – maybe "plucky" would suggest something similar in English?).
 There may be something IKEA-like in the name but since it is considered bad manners to rename ships and boats, Kavat it will be.
 The name came to me, when I during the first summer and in some bad weather began realizing that the craft was far more "plucky" than I had envisioned during the design process.

 Kavat has since inspired two more kayaks: Nomad, faster at the expense of some maneuverability, and Smart, extremely maneuverable at the expense of some top speed.